 James has 35 years of experience in various roles ranging from engineering, operations, quality, and sustainability in the plastics industry and has a passion for waste reduction, alternatives, and recycling.
 He applies this knowledge and motivation to drive sustainability in the Americas region, supporting the global strategy for circular economy including process implementation to achieve the best sustainable solutions for customers, internal stakeholders, and society.

-Matt started with Mitsubishi Chemical Advanced Materials in 2014 after five years in the U.S. Marine Corps, advancing from Night Shift Crew Manager, to Ram Extrusion Manager, to Plant Manager.
-Since 2022, Matt oversees MCAM’s polyethylene business line across the Americas, which encompasses both the buyback and recycling of UHMW-PE waste and porftolio of high-performance recycled UHMW-PE products.
+Matt started with MCG Advanced Materials Division in 2014 after five years in the U.S. Marine Corps, advancing from Night Shift Crew Manager, to Ram Extrusion Manager, to Plant Manager.
+Since 2022, Matt oversees the polyethylene business line of MCG Advanced Material across the Americas, which encompasses both the buyback and recycling of UHMW-PE waste and porftolio of high-performance recycled UHMW-PE products.

 More carbon fiber, less carbon footprint